-- (1) The value of all cash or term money, bills of exchange, sight bills and of receivables, prepayments/deferred income, cash distributions and interest declared or accrued but not yet paid is valued at their full nominal value, unless it is unlikely that this value will be paid or received in full.
-In this case, the value is determined after a provision has been formed which the Company considers appropriate to reflect the actual value of these assets. - (2) The value of all securities listed on an official securities exchange shall be determined at their latest available price.
-If the securities are listed on more than one stock exchange, the Company's Board of Directors may select, at its own discretion, one stock exchange as the main stock exchange for this purpose. - (3) Securities traded on a regulated market are valued similarly to listed securities. - (4) Securities not listed on an official stock exchange or traded on a regulated market are valued by the Company in compliance with the valuation principles adopted by the Board of Directors at a price which shall not be lower than the bid price or higher than the offering price on the relevant valuation date. - (5) Derivatives and repurchase agreements not listed on an official stock exchange or traded on a regulated market shall be valued by the Company in compliance with the valuation principles adopted by the Board of Directors on the basis of their marked-to-market price. - (6) Term deposits shall be valued at fair value. - (7) Tradable options and futures contracts which involve the Company and are traded on a stock exchange, a financial futures exchange or other type of exchange are valued with reference to the profit or loss that would arise were the contract to be closed out at or directly prior to the close of trading on the market concerned.
+- (1) The value of all cash or time deposits, bills of exchange, bills on demand and receivables, accruals and deferrals, cash distributions and interest declared or accumulated but not yet received is determined as their full nominal value unless it is unlikely that this value will be paid or received in full.
+In this case, the value is determined after a provision has been formed which the Company considers appropriate to reflect the actual value of these assets. - (2) The value of all securities listed on an official stock exchange is determined at their latest available price.
+If the securities are listed on more than one stock exchange, the Company's Board of Directors may select, at its own discretion, one stock exchange as the main stock exchange for this purpose. - (3) Securities traded on a regulated market are also valued in the same way as listed securities. - (4) Securities which are not traded on an official stock exchange or traded on a regulated market are valued by the Company in accordance with the valuation principles agreed by the Board of Directors at a price that is not lower than the bid price and not higher than the ask price on the relevant valuation date. - (5) Derivatives and repurchase agreements which are not listed on an official stock exchange or traded on a regulated market are valued by the Company in accordance with the valuation principles agreed by the Board of Directors on the basis of their marked to market price. - (6) Term deposits are valued at their current value. - (7) Tradable options and futures contracts to which the Company is a party and which are traded on a stock exchange, financial futures exchange or other stock exchanges are valued with reference to the profit or loss which occur when closing the relevant contract or directly before close of trading on the relevant market.